charitylefosa/sorting_algorithms/README.md

 ALX Group project on Sorting Algorithms
-By Charity Lefosa and Mpho Mofokeng
+By Charity Lefosa charitylefosa@gmail.com and Mpho Mofokeng christian.mofokeng@gmail.com

-AIM
+AIM:
 Using four different sorting algorithms
 What is a stable sorting algorithm
 How to select the best sorting algorithm for a given input